Open Dental is customizable for orthodontic specialty practices. We continue to refine and expand features for this

 - Quickly view a patient's orthodontic case information in the Account module, Ortho Case tab or in the Ortho Chart.

 - Add procedures for billing purposes only using Quick Procs or by simply setting a procedure complete.

 - Payment Plan: Set up an unlimited amount of payment plans per patient.
 The guarantor does not have to be in the same family as the patient.
 The office has total control over the date, principal, and interest of every single payment on the amortization schedule.

-- Auto Ortho Tool: When a plan requires that you submit an initial claim, then submit periodic claims at a certain frequency and fee, you can use the auto ortho tool to quickly generate periodic claims.
+- Auto Ortho Tool: When a plan requires that you submit an initial claim, then submit periodic claims at a certain frequency and fee, you can use Auto Ortho Claim Generation to quickly generate periodic claims.

 Referrals: Track and report on referrals to see at a glance who referred each patient to the office.
 Users can merge letters for the referral sources as well.

-Patient Letters: Use patient letters to create school excuse slips or other patient communication.
+Patient Letters: Letter to create school excuse slips or other patient communication.